tantrojan/Quine_MCclusky/README.md

-# Quine_MCclusky
+# Quine MCclusky
-A Program for minimization of Boolean functions
+This is a program for minimization of Boolean functions using the algorithm of Quine McClsuky in C++.